masesgroup/JNet/src/net/Documentation/articles/usageCLI.md

 * **NamespaceList** (**nl**): A CSV list of namespace to be used for interactive shell, JNet namespace are added automatically
 * **ImportList** (**il**): A CSV list of import to be used

+Plus other switches available at [Command line switch](commandlineswitch.md) page.

+### JVM identification

+One of the most important command-line switch is **JVMPath** and it is available in [JCOBridge switches](https://www.jcobridge.com/net-examples/command-line-options/): it can be used to set-up the location of the JVM library (jvm.dll/libjvm.so) if JCOBridge is not able to identify a suitable JRE installation.